Announcing HAProxy 2.2

 A ring buffer is basically a first-in-first-out queue that has a fixed size.
 You can put messages into the ring buffer and then read them off using a lower priority background process.
 Or, you can store messages there and ignore them until you need them.
 A ring buffer will never consume more memory than it’s been allocated, so it’s the perfect place to store debug-level logs that you don’t need most of the time.

 One way to use a ring buffer in HAProxy is to queue logs to syslog and then send them over TCP, which can be helpful when you want to ensure that every log line is processed and not dropped.
 TCP is a connection-oriented protocol, which means that it waits for confirmation that the other end received the message.
-A ring buffer ensures that that won’t slow down the main processing of HAProxy.
+A ring buffer ensures that it won’t slow down the main processing of HAProxy.
 It should be noted that if more than one server is added to the ring each server will receive the exact same copy of the ring contents and as such the ring will progress at the speed of the slowest server.
 The recommended method for sending logs to multiple servers is to use one distinct ring per log server.

 To begin using the ring buffer section and sending logs to a TCP-based syslog server, define the new ring section as follows.
 Note the standard syslog port for TCP is 6514: